Best Light Therapy for Seasonal Affective Disorder

 The type of light emitted by a lightbox can also affect its effectiveness.
 Most lightboxes emit white light, but some also emit blue light or a combination of blue and white light.
 Blue light has been shown to be more effective at reducing symptoms of SAD, but it may also have more side effects, such as headaches and eye strain.

-See also Does Red Light Therapy Lift Skin?
+See also Is Light Therapy Good for Depression?

 Tips for Using Light Therapy